adrien50/Porto-Seguro-s-Safe-Driver-Prediction/README.md

 # Data science Internship project : Porto Seguro’s Safe Driver Prediction.
 Predict if a driver will file an insurance claim next year.

-## During my internship at datamites, I worked on that project for which I have received grade B+
+## During my internship at datamites, I have worked on that project for which I have received grade B+

 # Problem description